 Raised Garden Beds on a Sloped Backyard

 Do you have a slope in your backyard that you don’t know what to do with?
+This is the ultimate of flower bed design ideas, it’s great for both structure and planting.
 Build (or hire someone to build) raised garden beds on the slope!
 See some great pictures here and don’t miss the extra information and helpful advice in the comments.

 Raised Garden Beds with Casters